fieldOfView/Cura-ArcWelderPlugin/README.md

 ### Allow 3D Arcs
 This option allows G2/G3 commands to be generated when using vase mode.
 This is an experimental option, and it's possible that there are some unknown firmware issues when adding Z coordinates to arc commands.
 That being said, I've gotten pretty good results from this option.
 At some point, this will be enabled by default.

+### Allow Travel Arcs
+This option allows G2/G3 commands to be generated when for travel moves.
+In general, most travel moves will not be converted for the average 3D print.
+However, for plotters or CNC, or certain slicers that perform wipe actions while retracting, this feature can be useful.
+This is an experimental option.

 ### Allow Dynamic Precision
 Not all gcode has the same precision for X, Y, and Z parameters.
 Enabling this option will cause the precision to grow as ArcWelder encounters gcodes with higher precision.
 This may increase gcode size somewhat, depending on the precision of the gcode commands in your file.